Estimated reading time: 6 minutes

 Over the years, I’ve collected recipes from almost any outlet I can.

-Sometimes, I will take a recipe and add my twist, which I think most people do.
+Sometimes, I will take a recipe and add my twist, which most people do.

-That’s great about easy recipes or those that you can add or take away some of the star ingredients.
+That’s great about easy recipes or adding or removing some of the star ingredients.

 Classic Cake From A Robin Hood Flour Booklet

-This Cherry Almond Cake recipe came from one of those booklet hand-outs companies offer in the mail or at the grocery store.
+This recipe originated in booklet hand-outs companies offer in the mail or grocery store.

-If you look for this Cherry Almond Cake recipe, you might be out of luck, as it was in a Robin Hood flour booklet in the 1980s.
+If you look for this recipe, you might be out of luck, as it was in a Robin Hood flour booklet in the 1980s.

-I’m thrilled that I still have it but I have tweaked it over the years to suit our family’s tastes.
+I’m thrilled I still have it, but I have tweaked it over the years to suit our family’s tastes.

 The hardest part about this Cherry Almond Cake recipe is keeping the rest of my family from eating it before Christmas.